noctisspector/GalacticSagaMod/README.md

 # GalacticSagaMod

 This is the source of the "SIDE" files for the Galactic Saga Mod.
 I am not working much on this mod anymore, so feel free to use any code or assets.
-There is a list of credits for some of the assets near the bottom, but I wasn't keeping of which assets belong to whom.
+There is a list of credits for some of the assets near the bottom, but I wasn't keeping track of which assets belong to whom.
 Mod link:

 https://www.moddb.com/mods/galactic-saga